danbev/learning-assembly/README.md

 that allows for higher densities at a lower cost.

 The storage cell in DRAM consists of two components, a transistor and a capacitator.
+The capacitator leaks and needs to be refreshed which is called dynamic which is where the `D` comes from.
 ```
 TODO
 ```